 - Beware of jam-packed metros – especially when carrying a lot of stuff.
 Thieves will come up close to you and while people bumping against each other in public transport seems normal – this might be a scam to search your pockets or steal your luggage.

-- Car break-ins are common in Spain.
+- Car break-ins are common in Spanish cities.
 Use the hotel safe or hotel room to store your valuables.
 Thieves check cars for hidden valuables, even if nothing is in sight.

 Safety On The Streets